 An Interview with Fotis Georgiadis at Authority Magazine

-In this all-encompassing interview with Authority Magazine — later syndicated with the very influential Thrive Global, Warren shares some personal stories, discusses the future of Zero-Knowledge Proofs, and of course, blockchain privacy.
+In this all-encompassing interview with Authority Magazine — later syndicated with the very influential Thrive Global, Warren shares some personal stories and discusses the future of Zero-Knowledge Proofs.
 All that and much, much more.

 “Catch success by not giving up.
-Nowadays it’s relatively easy to start something whether it’s a blog, podcast, newsletter, social media account, or even a club, community or company.
+Nowadays, it’s relatively easy to start something whether it’s a blog, podcast, newsletter, social media account, or even a club, community, or company.
 There are so many free tools, platforms, and resources online dedicated to starting x, y, z.
-But there are far fewer resources available on how to finish something, and find success.
-I have personally started several companies, published multiple blogs, and each time have learned that by simply not giving up, you put yourself in position to catch success.”
+But there are far fewer resources available on how to finish something and find success.
+I have personally started several companies, published multiple blogs, and each time have learned that by simply not giving up, you put yourself in a position to catch success.”

 — — — — —

 🙌 Discreet Labs and Findora Foundation are Hiring!

 Discreet Labs has been making the rounds on the blockchain circuit, talking about all things zero-knowledge and, of course, Findora.
 Keep your eyes peeled on Twitter and wherever you get your Findora news for links to all these conversations and videos!

 Findora is a public blockchain with selective transparency.
 Originally conceptualized as a university cryptography research project in 2017 and finally launched to the public in 2021, Findora utilizes the latest breakthroughs in zero-knowledge proofs and multi-party computation to allow users data security with selective auditability.
 For more information, please visit findora.org.